zxcfer/ferpython/_posts/python/2022-08-16-setup-fastapi-in-cpanel.md

 ## Bridge API

 At this point I am assuming you alredy have a FastAPI application ready to run.
-Let's say the name is `server.py` with the name `app`:
+Let's say the server python file is `server.py` with the name `app`:

 Run `uvicorn` in background.